The Power of Shallow-depth Toffoli and Qudit Quantum Circuits: Introduction

-Finally, we leave as future work to extend \Cref{r:qudits-to-qubits} and show that any $\iQTC_p^0$ circuit can be simulated by $\iQNC_q^0$ circuits with additional classical modular gates, for arbitrary primes $p$ and $q$.
-This would establish the equivalence between all constant-depth quantum circuits over qudits of different prime dimensions.
+Finally, as future work, we propose extending \Cref{r:qudits-to-qubits} to show that any $\iQTC^0$ circuit can be simulated by constant-depth quantum circuits over qudits of dimension $p$ with additional classical modular gates of arity $q$, for arbitrary primes $p$ and $q$.
+This would establish the equivalence between all constant-depth quantum circuits over qudits of different prime dimensions, which could be advantageous for hardware implementations that favor a particular gate sets over a prime-dimensional Hilbert space.